HQSquantumsimulations/qoqo/README.md

 qoqo provides:

-* A circuit class to represent quantum programms
+* A circuit class to represent quantum programs
 * Single- and Two-Qubit Operations that can be executed (decomposed) on any universal quantum computer
 * PRAGMA Operations that only apply to certain hardware, simulators or annotate circuits with additional informations
 * Classical Register and Measurement operations to use in a quantum program